EcsRx/ecsrx/README.md

 - Built in support for plugins (wrap up your own components/systems/events and share them with others)

 The core framework is meant to be used primarily by .net applications/games, there is a unity specific version [here](https://github.com/ecsrx/ecsrx.unity) which builds on top of this core version, as well as a monogame game version [here](https://github.com/ecsrx/ecsrx.monogame).

+> It is also worth mentioning that this framework builds on top of [SystemsRx](https://github.com/EcsRx/SystemsRx), which can be used without EcsRx.

 ## Installation